 In the days and even weeks before death, the body slowly shuts down.
 During this time, your loved one will gradually lose interest in food.

 This is not starvation.
-Starvation happens when a healthy person does not get enough food, and they experience intense hunger.
+Starvation happens when a healthy person does not get enough food, and they feel intense hunger.
 When someone is dying, the body can no longer absorb or make use of food.
 Feelings of hunger and thirst go away.
 Your loved one will eat less and may prefer softer foods and liquids before their appetite disappears.

 Dehydration may bring relief.

 There is clear medical evidence that during the last phase of a terminal illness, dehydration can bring comfort to your loved one.
 When they stop drinking, they may also stop vomiting, and they may have less pain from any tumors they have.
 Coughing, congestion, and mucus in the lungs may also decrease.

 Being there for someone in the last days or weeks of their life can be hard, but your presence can bring them comfort and relief.

 You can support your loved one’s changing eating habits.

 As your loved one nears the end of their life, you may feel like there’s nothing you can do.
 While their eating pattern changes, you can still provide them support and comfort.